lfendy-vim/vim_talk/presentation/vimdeck.md

 # Ancient Scroll # 3: Formulate
-Upercase the 2nd word of each line
+Uppercase the 2nd word of each line

-0020_upercase_line.md
+0020_upcase_line.md

 # Ancient Scroll # 3: Formulate
-Upercase the 2nd word of each line
+Uppercase the 2nd word of each line

-0020_upercase_line.md
+0020_upcase_line.md
 ```
-#using cmdline range and regex
+#using regex substitution
 :%s/\(^\w\+ \)\(\w\+\)/\1\U\2/

 ```
 - :           - command mode
 - %           - whole file
-- s           - subtitute
+- s           - substitute
 - \(^\w\+ \)  - match beginning of line followed by 1 or more word characters and a space
 - \(^\w\+\)   - match beginning of line followed by 1 or more word characters
-- \1          - repace with 1st word
+- \1          - replace with 1st word
 - \U\2        - uppercase 2nd word

 # Ancient Scroll # 3: Formulate
-Upercase the 2nd word of each line
+Uppercase the 2nd word of each line

-0020_upercase_line.md
+0020_upcase_line.md
 ```
 #using macros
 ggqqwve~j^q25@q